tlevine/www.thomaslevine.com/content/!/sensory-data-experiences/index.md

 ---
-title: Data Music, The future of big data
+title: symph.io is the future of data presentation
-subtitle: The future of big data
 kind: article
 created_at: 2013-03-20
 ---
+A couple of data scientist friends and I founded [symph.io](http://symph.io) to transform the use of realtime big data in business.
+People have been asking what we do, so here it is.

 With our current tools, big data leads quickly to information overload.

 <blockquote class="twitter-tweet"><p>For handle big data, solution is very simple: buy bigger monitor and use smaller font in the terminal.</p>&mdash; MySQL Borat (@mysqlborat) <a href="https://twitter.com/mysqlborat/status/306078371182428161">February 25, 2013</a></blockquote>